-Requests for the draft CAPER or related documents in alternate formats consistent with provisions of federal requirements related to limited English proficiency was directed to the Capital Planning and Resiliency department.
-Public notice was published in Spanish in the El Naccional de Oklahoma newspaper and on the City of Moore website, www.cityofmoore.com.
+Requests for the draft CAPER or related documents in alternate formats consistent with provisions of federal requirements related to limited English proficiency are directed to the Community Development Department.
+Public notice is published in Spanish in the El Naccional de Oklahoma newspaper and on the City of Moore website, www.cityofmoore.com.